pathminder/pathminder.github.io/_classes/stalker.md

       *Precocious Step (Su):* By relying on his combat insight to steer him effortlessly through a dangerous spot, the stalker may spend one point of *ki* as a swift action and move without provoking attacks of opportunity for a number rounds equal to his Wisdom modifier (minimum 1).

       *Rogue Talent:* Some stalkers have learned techniques that are similar to those of the rogue, and may select chained [rogue talents](/rogue-talents/) instead of stalker arts.
 Stalkers may not learn advanced talents, nor can they gain the *Ki* Pool or Underhanded rogue talents.
 Talents that apply to a rogue's sneak attack apply to a stalker's deadly strike ability.

+      *Sniper's Tools (Ex):* The stalker chooses a ranged weapon he is proficient with, and gains the benefits of the Point Blank Shot and Precise Shot feats when using that weapon.
+At 6th level and every five levels thereafter, the stalker chooses an additional ranged weapon to gain the benefits of this ability with.
+The stalker can change one of these weapon choices by practicing with a new weapon for ten minutes.
+This stalker art counts as both Point Blank Shot and Precise Shot for the purposes of meeting prerequisites.

   - name: blending
     type: Su